-- (b) "Issues of 'Division of power of the government' at the Centre and State level were intensely debated in the Constituent Assembly" Explain the statement with examples. - (i) Draft Constitution provided three lists of subject. - (ii) Union List, Union Government can make laws on it. - (iii) State List, State Government can make laws on it. - (iv) Concurrent List, both Union and State Government can make laws on listed items. - (v) Union Government was made more powerful to ensure peace, security and to speak for whole country in the international sphere. - (vi) Article 356 gave the Centre the power to take over a State Administration on the recommendation of Governor. - (vii) Debate on Powers of Centre and State: - K. Santhanam from Madras said reallocation of power was necessary.
+(vi) Provinces were allowed to choose one language for official work within the province. (vii) S. G. Durgabai, raised intense opposition against Hindi in South India. (viii) Shri Shankkarro Deo accepted Hindustani as a language of the nation ( ix ) T. A. Ramalingam Chettiar warned the cause of Hindi would not help if it was pushed too aggressively. (x) Many members felt that issue of Hindi as a national language must be treated cautiously. (xi) Any other relevant point.
+To be evaluated as a whole PG-425,426 State the st Issues of 'Division of power of the government' at the Centre and level were intensely debated in the Constituent Assembly" Explain atement with examples. ( i ) Draft Constitution provided three lists of subject. (ii) Union List, Union Government can make laws on it. (iii) State List, State Government can make laws on it. (iv) Concurrent List, both Union and State Government can make laws on listed items. (v) Union Government was made more powerful to ensure peace, security and to speak for whole country in the international sphere. (vi) Article 356 gave the Centre the power to take over a State Administration on the recommendation of Governor. (vii) Debate on Powers of Centre and State : K. Santhanam from Madras said reallocation of power was necessary.
 He said if Centre is overburdened with responsibility it could not function properly.
 So it is important that some powers to the State should be transferred.
-States should be given appropriate fiscal provision so that they can work independently and they do not need to depend on Centre for even nominal expenditure.

-- (viii) The need for strong government had been further reinforced by the events of partition. - (ix) Many leaders like Jawaharlal Nehru, B. R. Ambedkar, Gopalaswami Ayyangar, Balakrishna Sharma, etc., advocated for strong Centre. - (x) Ambedkar had declared that he wanted a strong and united Centre much stronger than the Government of India Act of 1935... - (xi) Gopalaswami Ayyangar declared that the Centre should be made as strong as possible. - (xii) Bal krishna Sharma reasoned at length that only strong Centre could plan for well-being of the country, mobilize the available resources, established proper administration and defend the country against aggression.
+States should be given appropriate fiscal provision so that they can work independently and they do not need to depend on Centre for even nominal expenditure. (viii) The need for strong government had been further reinforced by the events of partition. ( ix ) Many leaders like Jawaharlal Nehru, B. R. Ambedkar, Gopalaswami Ayyangar, Balakrishna Sharma, etc., advocated for strong Centre. (x) Ambedkar had declared that he wanted a strong and united Centre much stronger than the Government of India Act of 1935 (xi) Gopalaswami Ayyangar declared that the Centre should be made as strong as possible. (xii) Bal krishna Sharma reasoned at length that only strong Centre could plan for well-being of the country, mobilize the available resources,